 Solar noon (1 PM daylight savings time) is the optimal time to get sun exposure.

 By the way, you can’t wear sunscreen while you do this.
 Sunscreens block almost all UVB rays.

 Reduce Inflammation in the Body

 This step doesn’t actually get you more vitamin D directly…but it does support your liver so that it can effectively absorb and convert the vitamin D you receive so your body can actually use it.
 That’s just as important as getting the vitamin itself!

-Reduce inflammation in the body by taking cinnamon, ginger, cayenne (in food or as supplements — try this liquid option), as well as avoiding sugar, white flour, and vegetable oil (pro-inflammatory foods).
+Reduce inflammation in the body by taking cinnamon, ginger, cayenne (in food or as supplements — try this Anti-Inflammatory Herbal Extract), as well as avoiding sugar, white flour, and vegetable oil (pro-inflammatory foods).